 International Applicants will need to complete additional admission requirements.

 Note: Meeting minimal entrance requirements does not necessarily guarantee admission.

+Application deadline for priority consideration is August 15 for a Fall start.
 Review of completed application files will continue until all open seats for the program are filled.

 A total of 37 semester credits are required for graduation, including credits for the Capstone Project.
 Credit toward the degree will be given for courses with a grade of 2.0 or better; students are expected to maintain a minimum cumulative grade point average of 3.0.
 A maximum of 6 graduate semester credits may be transferred from another college or university if approved by the student's advisor and/or the program director.
 The Master of Arts in Information Technology Leadership graduate program must be completed within seven years and students must make sufficient academic progress toward the degree during their enrollment.
 Students not enrolled for more than two consecutive semesters are required to reapply to the program before enrolling in additional courses.
 Credits that are more than seven years old as of the date of graduation will not count toward the degree.